hardliner66/sol/README.md

 but it stores a stack trace for the allocation as well.

-This way you not only know where the allocation was made, but also who called you.
+This way you not only know where the allocation was made, but also what the call history was.